Yallourn Power Station: Yallourn A, B, C, D and E

 Power generation at Yallourn was first proposed in 1919 when the Victorian Government appointed a committee to investigate the use of coal from the Latrobe Valley.
 The plant was operated by the State Electricity Commission of Victoria, and the first sod was turned at the Yallourn Power Station site in 1921.
 Along with the power station, the town of Yallourn was constructed nearby to house workers of the plant.
-Coal was moved from the open cut mine to the power station by the Yallourn 900mm Railway, a narrow gauge electric railway running along temporary tracks in the mine.
+Coal was moved from the open cut mine to the power station by the Yallourn 900 mm railway, a narrow gauge electric railway running along temporary tracks in the mine.
 The Morwell Interconnecting Railway was later provided to the Morwell power station and briquette works for the transfer of Yallourn coal to the briquette works, as Morwell mine (now called Hazelwood mine) coal did not briquette satisfactorily.

 In the complex, Yallourn A was the first plant opened in 1928.
-"A" station consisted of 6 Metro Vickers sets each 12.5MW.
+"A" station consisted of six Metropolitan-Vickers sets each 12.5MW.
 Steam was supplied by 12 John Thompson chain grate boilers each producing 80,000 lb/hr at 260PSI and 640 °F.

 Yallourn B entering service on 11 April 1932.
-B station consisted of 4 Metro Vickers sets of 25MW.
+B station consisted of four Metropolitan-Vickers sets of 25MW.
 Steam was supplied by 10 John Thompson chain grate boilers each producing 120,000 lb/hr at 260PSI and 670 °F. Yallourn A was demolished in 1968, and Yallourn B following in the early 1970s.
 Yallourn C, D and E stations were commissioned in 1954, 1957 and 1961 respectively, and provided the bulk of Victoria's power until Hazelwood Power Station became operational in the mid 1960s.
 Yallourn A, B, C & D were constructed as 'range'-type power stations that connected individual boilers to a common steam range before connecting to the turbine.

 C station had 2 turbo alternators, each 60 MW.
 Steam was supplied by 6 pulverized coal burning water tube boilers.
 Each boiler produced 200,000lbs/hour at 645psi and 825 °F. D station was exactly the same as C station.

 E station had 2 units, each 120 MW with hydrogen cooled generators but no stator water cooling.
 Steam came from 2 PF boilers, each producing 950,000lbs/hour at 1600psi and 1050 °F. Yallourn E was the first unitised station constructed in the complex, as each boiler was paired with its own turbine.

 Yallourn E station ceased generating power in January 1989, with C, D and E plants being demolished from 1995 onwards, with the site being cleared by 1999.
 The narrow gauge railway in the mine was replaced by conveyor belts in 1984, and the Morwell Interconnecting Railway was replaced by road haulage in 1993.